shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 #### Procedure (installation)

 1. Once everything in the enclosure is set, you can peel off the tape backing expose the adhesive side
-2. Place the blue LED strip of tape at the black aluminium rail on the roof.
+2. Place the blue LED strip of tape at the black aluminum rail on the roof.
 3. Make sure to press firmly on the LED strips to prevent it from peeling it off.
 4. Connect the female JST wire to the male JST power supply plug on the top powering platform at the backside of the enclosure.
 While the opposite side of the plug can then be connected to a power supply and dimmer switch.